GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs: on brain data

 \section{\method on brain data}

 In this section we apply \method on a brain network dataset to show how a black-box for the diagnosis of Autism Spectrum Disorder can be explained with a custom set of motifs.

-\spara{Dataset and black-box classifier.} We use the publicly-available {\em eyesclosed} dataset released by the Autism Brain Imagine Data Exchange (ABIDE) project~\cite{abide}.
-The dataset contains neuroimaging data of 294 different patients, 158 Typically Developed (TD, class $0$) and 136 suffering from Autism Spectrum Disorder (ASD, class $1$).
-We parcel the brain area in 116 Regions of Interest (ROIs) according to the Automated Anatomical Labeling (AAL)~\cite{aal} and pre-process the neuroimaging raw data as in~\cite{lancianokdd}.
-In the end each patient is represented by an undirected unweighted graph $G_i$ defined over the 116 nodes corresponding to the ROIs.
-As black-box $B$ we adopt the same architecture as described in \S~\ref{sec:gs_on_synthetic_data} obtaining a validation accuracy of $0.783$ in a 75-25 train-validation split.
+We used the publicly-available {\em eyesclosed} dataset released by the Autism Brain Imagine Data Exchange (ABIDE) project~\cite{abide}.
+The dataset contains neuroimaging data of 871 different patients, 468 Typically Developed (TD, class $0$) and 403 suffering from Autism Spectrum Disorder (ASD, class $1$).
+We performed standard data pre-processing\footnote{Code from \href{https://github.com/parisots/population-gcn}{population-gcn} and \href{https://github.com/largeapp/gat-li}{gat-li}}, obtaining graphs defined over 110 nodes corresponding to the ROIs of the Harvard Oxford atlas \cite{desikan2006automated}; for each graph we kept the $10\%$ most significative pairwise interaction between ROIs.
+As black-box $B$ we adopt the same architecture as described in \S\ref{sec:experiments}; we re-implemented it and obtain the same test accuracy of 0.685.
+We extracted a set $\mathcal{M}$ of 10 interesting motifs from the dataset, to be used as explanation language (as discussed in \S\ref{sec:pipeline}, motifs could be provided by a domain expert or be generated in any other way).

-\spara{Interesting motifs generation.} In this experiment we extract a set $\mathcal{M}$ of interesting motifs from the dataset (as discussed in \S \ref{sec:pipeline}, motifs could be provided by a domain expert or be generated in any other way).
-We use our motif miner introduced in Algorithm~\ref{algo:mining} with minimum support of 25, minimum lenghth of 3 edges, thus mining 92834 motifs.
-We then exploit Algorithm~\ref{algo:ranking} to rank motifs by cross-support and greedily select them (with a Jaccard-distance threshold of .85), selecting 10 top motifs.

-Motifs selected in $\mathcal{M}$ are thus quite different from one another, so to avoid providing explanations by mean of similar structures that might be redundant.
-We then use those 10 mined motifs as our first explanation language of choice.